Diethood » Recipes » Breakfast » Healthy Breakfast Fruit Pizza Recipe

 Instructions

-• Grease a 9-inch tart pan with baking spray and set aside.
+• Preheat the oven to 375˚F. Grease a 9-inch tart pan with baking spray and set aside.

-• In a mixing bowl, combine crushed cereal, oats, coconut and maple syrup; stir until completely blended.
+• In a mixing bowl, combine the crushed cereal, oats, shredded coconut, and honey or maple syrup; stir until completely blended.

-• Remove from oven and let completely cool.
-I pop it in the freezer for 15 minutes.
+• Remove from oven and let it completely cool.
+I pop it in the freezer for 15 minutes to cool it faster.

-• Place in the fridge for 10 minutes.
+• Spread the frosting over the cooled crust and place in the fridge for 10 minutes.

-• Remove from fridge; arrange sliced fruits over frosting, pressing down slightly, and refrigerate for 20 minutes, or until chilled.
+• Remove from the fridge and arrange the sliced fruits over the frosting, pressing down slightly.
+Refrigerate for 20 minutes or until chilled.

-• Let stand few minutes to make it easier to cut.
+• Remove the rim from the tart pan and let the Fruit Pizza stand for a few minutes to make it easier to cut.

 • Cut and serve.